 Quilt meetings provide a valuable opportunity in a national forum for participants to exchange information on best practices for operating R&E networks, hear from experts on key topics, and engage with their peers around the country.

-Travel grant applications will be announced prior to each Quilt member event in 2017.
-The deadline for grant applications for our upcoming Quilt 2017 Fall Member Meeting in Albuquerque, NM, is Thursday, September 7, 2017.
+Travel grant applications will be announced prior to each Quilt member event in 2018.
+The deadline for grant applications for our upcoming Quilt 2018 Winter Member Meeting in La Jolla, California, is Wednesday, January 10, 2018.
 Applications should be sent to: firstname.lastname@example.org with the subject “Quilt Travel Grant Application“.

 Any applications received after the deadline will be considered only if funding remains available after evaluating the applications received on or before the due date.
 Applications will be reviewed by The Quilt’s Prom Committee comprised of representatives of Quilt member organizations.
 Preference will be given to applications for women and/or minorities.
 Grant awardees will be notified at least 14 days in advance of the conference in order to qualify for preferable airline ticket pricing.